How Much Education Might You Need to Become a Chef?

 The chef also creates the culture and sets the tone for the kitchen.
 A great executive chef will support their team, make sure they’re well-trained, and help them to work through setbacks with a positive attitude.

-Smiling male chef with beard and glasses holding a journal
+Smiling male chef with beard and glasses holding a journal.

-What Does a Chef Need to Know?
+What Might a Chef Need to Know?

 Menu Planning and Recipe Development